Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 ## Tilemap Configuration

+### For Main Agent
+- This agent does not have memory and context.
+Everytime you call the tool, you need to provide the context again.
+- The subagent should have called `register_tilemap`.
+Check the `project_env.json` file in the project root directory, there should have a tilemap section that contains the infos of the registered tilemap.
+If the tilemap has been registered you don't need to call `register_tilemap` again.
+- After the subagent finished, you can call the `tilemap_overlap` tool yourself to make sure the subagent does the work correctly.
+If there are some mistakes, you need to call the subagent again to fix the issues.

 ### For Config Subagent

 #### Tools
 - tilemap_overlap_check
 - register_tilemap

+#### Guidelines
 - Read `TILEMAP_CONFIGURATION_GUIDE.md` and follow `PROPERTY_NAMING_STANDARDS.md` for all property names
 - Embed tileset image references in tilemap JSON; do not use external `.tsx` files
 - Every tileset entry must include: `firstgid`, `image`, `imageheight`, `imagewidth`, `tileheight`, `tilewidth`, `name`, `tilecount`